nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-IdENTify is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+IdENTify is a **desktop app made for ENT administrative staff to manage patients' contact details and appointments, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, idENTify can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}